 Produce like a professional with features such as multi-take loop recording, ReWire hosting, pitch-shifting and time-stretching.
 This entrant in our software like GarageBand roster is up for grabs at just under $75 and compatible with Windows XP, Vista, 7 and 8.

 Although this program seems to be christened with a fairly simple title, its features are anything but bland.
 The cross-platform software lets you unleash groovy melodies and foot-tapping tunes by using just your Linux or Windows PC.
 You can expect to see a Beat+Bassline-Editor, instrument and effect-plugins, user-friendly Piano-Roll and Song Editor for creating your very own unique tracks.

 There’s even an essential FX mixer that comes complete with different effects and 64 FX channels.
 You’ll also be able to seamlessly import FLP and MIDI files right here.
-Now, after mentioning a handful of programs that came attached with price tags, this one can be availed of absolutely free of cost.
+Now, after mentioning a handful of programs that came attached with price tags, this beat making and music composing software can be availed of absolutely free of cost.

 4 – Cakewalk Sonar:

 If you’re on the lookout for a professional software treat and didn’t find it already, then we urge you to take a peek at this particular inclusion in our software similar to GarageBand lineup.
 The digital audio workstation enables you to toggle seamlessly between mixing, mastering, performing, editing and recording, all through the Skylight user interface.